 The difficulty is letting go of paper.
 So many of us depend on hard copies that going paperless is a step that, for some, is that leap of faith.
 With the internet, there really isn’t a need for most consumers to have that hard copy any longer.
 Almost all utilities offer paperless billing and online account processing.
 For the most part, that is the largest reduction we as consumers can embrace.

-To read the full version of this article which appeared in the Jannuary 2017 issue of The PCB Magazine, click here.
+To read this entire column, which appeared in the April 2020 issue of PCB007 Magazine, click here.